-Preventing the Recurrence of Maltreatment (PDF - 288 KB)
+The Recurrence of Maltreatment in Child Welfare (PDF - 733 KB)

 Repeat Maltreatment in Alaska: Assessment and Exploration of Alternative Measures (PDF - 1,056 KB)